ChrisKeefe/docs/source/tutorials/longitudinal.rst

    :url: https://data.qiime2.org/2018.6/tutorials/longitudinal/ecam_table_taxa.qza
    :saveas: ecam-table-taxa.qza

 Now we are ready run NMIT.
-The output of this command is a distance matrix that we can pass to other QIIME2 commands for significance testing and visualization.
+The output of this command is a distance matrix that we can pass to other QIIME 2 commands for significance testing and visualization.

 .. command-block::